Fenex330/ASI/README.md

 floats are not supported at the moment

-Licensed under BSD 3-Clause "New" or "Revised" License
+Distributed under BSD 3-Clause "New" or "Revised" License